aletheon/eleutherios-website/README.md

 ![1b](./src/assets/1b.jpg)

-It does this, by decoupling or scaling the customer request, forum or conversation, that the vertical domain or service industry is having with one another.
+It does this by decoupling or scaling the customer request, forum or conversation, that the vertical domain or service industry is having with one another.

 ![2b](./src/assets/2b.jpg)